cpbotha/cpbotha.github.io/content/posts/2009-05-21-you-must-vaccinate.md

 Importantly, if you spread out vaccines, you increase the time during which your child is susceptible to the diseases that are being vaccinated again, thus greatly increasing the health risk to your child and all other children it comes into contact with.
 You are a bad parent if you do this.

-_To summarise this section:_ _Administering the vaccinations together does not damage your child&#8217;s immune system._ _Spreading out vaccines is dangerous for both your child and all children it comes into contact with._
+_To summarise this section:_ _Administering the vaccinations together does not damage your child’s immune system._ _Spreading out vaccines is dangerous for both your child and all children it comes into contact with._

 # Celebrities campaigning against vaccination